 - o Check your playing position:

 - Posture.

 - Instrument Hold: the left hand must be positioned so that each finger can make new notes.

 - Pizzicato Position or Bow Hold.

 - o Practice carefully, with a steady beat.

-- o Learn the new notes in Unit 2 by playing the ostinati (repeated patterns that act as harmony) and song fragments (parts of songs) that follow.
+- Learn the new notes in Unit 2 by playing the ostinati (repeated patterns that act as harmony) and song fragments (parts of songs) that follow.

-- Write the note name or finger number above each note if this helps.